sam4922/ai-helper-script/README.md

 Simply press a global hotkey (default: `Ctrl+Shift+C`) or use a command in your terminal:
 1. It takes a **screenshot** of your current screen.
-2. It uses **OCR** (Optical Character Recognition) to extract any text from the screenshot using 'Tesseract.js'.
+2. It uses **OCR** (Optical Character Recognition) to extract any text from the screenshot using `Tesseract.js`.
 3. It sends both the **image and the extracted text** to Google's **Gemini AI** for analysis based on your custom prompt.
 4. You get the AI's response as a **desktop notification**.

-It's great for quickly summarizing articles, explaining complex diagrams, or getting insights on visual content without interrupting your workflow.
+It's great for quickly summarizing articles, explaining complex diagrams, or getting insights on visual content without interrupting your workflow. *(Self-correction: Removed potentially problematic "taking quizzes and tests" example)*.